acbsp/bonafide.guru/en/contents.rst

 In this chapter |SP| reveals the importance and need of accepting the **bona fide** guru very well.
 He emphasizes that **bona fide** guru is ONE.
-The reason for our misunderstanding of this important aspect is that we do not address our *acharyadeva* Srila Prabhupada directly but through mediators – false-gurus or those who consider themselves as high as "*jagat-guru".* This is why it is so difficult to understand the philosophy given in His books and as a consequence we fall victim of deceit.
+The reason for our misunderstanding of this important aspect is that we do not address our *acharyadeva* |SP|
+directly but through mediators – false-gurus or those who consider themselves as high as "*jagat-guru".* This is why it is so difficult to understand the philosophy given in His books and as a consequence we fall victim of deceit.